Many-Body Localization in the Age of Classical Computing: Phenomenology of the ETH-MBL crossover

 A natural goal is then to extend this framework to interacting systems, in which $t_H$ increases exponentially with $L$.
 Does this imply that $t_{\rm Th}$ should also scale exponentially with $L$ close to the transition? \cite{Suntajs22} showed evidence that this is indeed the case in the quantum sun model, which is similar to the model in Eq.~\eqref{eq:Havalanche}.
 Specifically, it was shown that in the ergodic phase when the short-range spectral statistics complies with the RMT predictions, $t_{\rm Th}$ increases exponentially with $L$ (however, with a smaller rate than $t_H$).
 At the critical point, the ratio $t_H/t_{\rm Th}$ then becomes scale invariant, suggesting that this criterion to detect the critical point is useful also for interacting systems.

 A nontrivial question is whether the scale invariance of $t_H/t_{\rm Th}$ also emerges in disordered spin chains such as the $J_1$-$J_2$ model.
 Deep in the ergodic regime of the latter model, see Fig.~\ref{fig:SFF}(a), $\tau_{\rm Th}$ decreases significantly with the increase of system size $L$, which, given the exponential scaling of $t_H$, amounts to approximately a diffusive scaling of the Thouless time, $t_{\rm Th} \propto L^2$.
 On the other hand, $t_{\rm Th}$ increases approximately exponentially with disorder $W$~\cite{Suntajs20e}.
 As a consequence, at disorder values that are not extremely large (see, e.g., the results in Fig.~\ref{fig:SFF}(b) at $W=10$), $t_{\rm Th}$ in finite systems becomes larger than (or comparable to) $t_H$.
-Investigation of the system size $L$ and disorder strength $W$ dependence of the Thouless time in the disordered XXZ and $J_1$-$J_2$ models led to the following two-parameter scaling hypothesis for the Thouless time~\cite{Suntajs20e}
+Investigation of the system size $L$ and disorder strength $W$ dependence of the Thouless time in the disordered XXZ and $J_1$-$J_2$ models led to the following two-parameter scaling hypothesis for the Thouless time~\cite{Suntajs20e},

 where $t_0$ and $\Omega$ are constants.
-This equation indicates a diffusive scaling of the Thouless time with the diffusion constant, i.e., the inverse of the prefactor in \eqref{eq:ThSc}, decreasing exponentially with disorder strength $W$.
+This equation indicates a diffusive scaling of the Thouless time, with the diffusion constant (that can be interpreted as the inverse of the prefactor in \eqref{eq:ThSc}) decreasing exponentially with disorder strength $W$\footnote{This scaling is inconsistent with the recent mathematical arguments of~\cite{deRoeck24absence} for the disordered quantum Ising chain, which rule out diffusive transport at sufficiently large disorder strengths $W$. }.
 At any finite system size $L$, the Thouless time \eqref{eq:ThSc} is upper-bounded by the Heisenberg time $t_{\mathrm{Th}} < t_\mathrm{H} = e^{c L}$.
 Hence, there exists, at any finite $L$, a disorder strength $W_{\mathrm{Th}}^T \sim L$ (up to sub-leading logarithmic corrections) at which the scaling \eqref{eq:ThSc} breaks down.
 When $t_{\rm Th}$ becomes close to $t_H$, the spectral correlations do not adhere to GOE predictions even at the smallest energy scales, corresponding to time scales of the order of $t_H$.
 Consequently, if $t_{\rm Th}\gtrsim t_H$, the short-range level statistics, as captured, e.g., by the average gap ratio $\overline r$, deviate from the GOE behavior.
 Hence, $W_{\mathrm{Th}}^T$ defined here is closely related to the disorder strength $W^T(L)$ extracted as the point at which the average gap ratio deviates from the GOE value~\eqref{eq:WT}.

 Importantly, the hypothesis \eqref{eq:ThSc} would imply that the disordered XXZ and $J_1$-$J_2$ spin chains follow the predictions of GOE at disorder strength $W < W_{\mathrm{Th}}^T \propto L$.
 The linear divergence of $W_{\mathrm{Th}}^T$ in the $L\to \infty$ limit would, therefore, mean that the disordered spin chains are ergodic at any disorder strength $W$ in the thermodynamic limit and that there is no MBL phase, as defined by \eqref{eq:MBL1}.